41 Garrison Road

 Social Work Internship

 In addition to hours spent seeing clients, interns are expected to be at the center on Wednesdays and Fridays from about 8:00 am through 2:00 pm.
-Interns will also be expected to make school visits and/or home visits.
-Interns are also expected to provide one evening of service.
+Interns will be expected to make school visits and/or home visits and provide one evening per week of service.

-MSW candidates from master's level Social Work programs are eligible to apply.
+We only consider MSW candidates from master's level Social Work programs.

 Family and Couples Therapy Internship

 The family and couples therapy program at Brookline Community Mental Health Center specializes in the evaluation and treatment of couples and families.
 Training is provided in short and long term models of family therapy including structural, strategic, narrative, psychodynamic and transgenerational.
-This is done through the lens of the developmental life cycle with a multicultural and strengths based perspective.
-Opportunities exist to work with families in at the center as well as in the community (school and home based) with clients who represent a wide variety of socioeconomic, cultural and nontraditional backgrounds.
+This is done through the lens of a multicultural and strengths based perspective.
+Opportunities exist to work with families in at the center as well as in the community (school and in our In-home therapy program) with clients who represent a wide variety of socioeconomic, cultural and nontraditional backgrounds.

 Interns provide 12 clinical hours per week in a 24-hour a week placement.
 Approximately half of those hours will be family and/or couples cases.
+Students are required to have at least one community based/ in-home family case.
 Intern's primary supervisor is a staff member licensed in the same discipline.
 For psychology interns this is in compliance with APA regulations.
 Interns receive one hour of supervision in family therapy and can choose up to two additional hours of supervision in other clinical areas (I.e., adult, child, group, etc.).
 Family interns are members of the weekly Family Team meeting and fully participate in the Intern Training Program including seminars and other meetings required of interns.

 Candidates have usually completed at least one previous practicum and in general will be third or fourth year students in Doctoral level Counseling and/or second year students in Social Work Masters programs.
 Applicants should have experience and course work in family work and theory, or one year of group work or larger community systems organizational work.